nikunj8866/Manage_User_Roles/README.txt

 e.g.

-1. Upload `manage-user-roles.php` to the `/wp-content/plugins/` directory
+1. Upload `manage-user-roles` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==